 - quantity and nature of goods supplied or nature of services rendered

-- taxable amount of goods and services, for each rate, exemption or non-taxable operation, unit price exclusive of tax and any rebates, discounts, or other price reductions
+- taxable amount of goods and services or of the advance payments invoiced, for each rate, exemption or non-taxable operation, unit price exclusive of tax and any rebates, discounts, or other price reductions

 - the indication, at each rate, of the tax due and the total amount of the tax due expressed in RON